-Compared to other dog foods, this option by Dr. Harvey’s may take a little more preparation because it needs to be rehydrated and a protein added in order to make it a full meal.
+Compared to other dog foods, Dr. Harvey’s Canine Health Miracle Dog Food Pre-Mix may take a little more preparation because it needs to be rehydrated and a protein added in order to make it a full meal.
 However, the human grade ingredients, which include vegetables, grains, egg shells, and herbs, may be more appetizing to your dog than other kibble dog foods.
 This pre-mix, which is non-GMO, can also help improve your dog’s hydration.

 2 Prescription Low Phosphorus Dog Food Options

-This prescription dry food is low in both phosphorus (0.29%) and sodium.
+Hill’s Prescription Diet k/d Kidney Care, a prescription dry food, is low in both phosphorus (0.29%) and sodium.
 The amino acids in the food help your dog build and maintain lean muscle, and the other ingredients work to protect both the canine kidneys and heart.
 This line of low phosphorus dog food is also offered as a canned wet food, so if your dog needs more hydration, you might want to consider that instead.

-Blue Buffalo’s grain-free kidney support dry food is both low in phosphorus (0.25%-0.55%) and has a controlled amount of protein.
+Blue Buffalo Natural Veterinary Diet Kidney Support is both low in phosphorus (0.25%-0.55%) and has a controlled amount of protein.
 Although the minerals in this food are restricted to reduce interference with the disease, the food is nutritious and healthy for dogs with kidney disease.
 Water can be added to the dry food, enhancing the smell and providing additional hydration.

 Bonus: Prescription Dog Treats

 Owners of dogs with kidney disease must be very careful about what treats their dogs get to have.
-However—pending your vet’s approval—this prescription dog treat option is appropriate for dogs with kidney disease.
+However—pending your vet’s approval—Hill’s Prescription Diet Soft Baked Treats are appropriate for dogs with kidney disease.
 These treats support both kidney and heart health.

 Frequently Asked Questions